LCA-CI-builds-repair/django-import-export/docs/contributing.rst

 Contributing
 ############

-django-import-export is open-source and, as such, grows (or shrinks) & improves in part due to the community.
+django-import-export is open-source and, as such, grows (or shrinks) & improves i  Documentation, comments, and docstrings should be wrapped at 72 characters, following PEP 8. part due to the community.
 Below are some guidelines on how to help with the project.

 By contributing you agree to abide by the